When Macy and her husband Nick set out to start their own farming operation, Farm Credit Mid-America was key to making their dream a reality.

 It’s also reassuring to be part of a cooperative, particularly at a time like this.

 “It helps to know you’re a part of a larger cooperative of farmers across the nation that are banding together for the common good.
-There’s power in that,” Dougherty says.
+There’s power in that,” Luke said.
 “Who knows how another lender would have responded.
 Maybe they would have been oblivious to the ebbs and flows of the ag community.
 When you know your lender can say, ‘We know where you’re coming from, we know what’s going on,’ that’s the greatest comfort.”

 The east Tennessee native was raised on a farm, and after several years working as a school teacher after college, he couldn’t resist the call of farm life.